Religious clothing: Judaism

 Bekishe coats or robes are worn by Hasidic lay men on Sabbath and holidays, both single and married.
-In some non-Hasidic communities a beskishe may be worn either during prayer or at meals as well, on the Sabbath and holidays.
+In some non-Hasidic communities a bekishe may be worn either during prayer or at meals as well, on the Sabbath and holidays.
 Hasidic rabbis will wear a bekishe on weekdays as well, with their weekday hats.
 The bekishe worn by certain rabbis may have colors other than black, such as white, silver, gold, or blue, and may also be lined with velvet.

 The kittel is a white robe worn on certain occasions by married men (and some women) in Ashkenazic and Hasidic communities, such as Yom Kippur and Passover Seder, and may be worn by those leading prayers (and in some communities by all married men) on Rosh Hashanah, Hoshanah Rabbah, and for Tefilas Tal and Tefilas Geshem.
 A groom will generally wear a kittel during his wedding ceremony as well.
 In some Sephardic communities, a rabbi or a hazzan may wear a similar white robe at weddings and at prayer services.

 The gartel is a belt used by some Jewish men during prayer, particularly from Hasidic communities.
 "Gartel" is Yiddish for "belt."
 In older traditional Jewish communities, sashes were worn for the same effect, though non-European traditional clothing has fallen out of favor in Israel, and therefore most of these communities.